Colors (Morandi song): Promotion

 The music video was filmed on 15 June 2009 in Buftea Studios and was directed by Moga and American photographer Giuliano Bekor.
 It premiered on Romanian radio station Radio 21's website on 29 September and started being broadcast on MTV the next day.
 The music video was an MTV exclusive until October 6.
 It begins with Ropcea and a woman rising from water and walking towards each other.
 They are shown holding each other while backgrounds change behind them and Ropcea is depicted singing intermittently with smoke floating beneath him.
 Thereafter, Moga starts singing underneath the water surface.
 The visual pans back to Ropcea's previous pose and he is then shown next to the woman inside a flaming square.
 Interspersed scenes throughout the video portray Moga flying in front of various backgrounds, the group's members being splashed by paint and musical instruments being submerged underwater.
 The video ends with the woman going down into the water and the word zebra appearing briefly from flames above her.
 The music video was nominated at the 2010 Balkan Music Awards for Best Video.
-On 15 October 2009, Morandi performed the song alongside "Angels" at the Slovakian Musiq1 Awards.
+On 15 October 2009, Morandi performed the song alongside "Angels" at the Slovak Musiq1 Awards.
 They performed "Colors" along with other tracks at Greek television network MAD TV on 22 October 2009.